 The question is not an easy one to meet.
 However, the American Planning Association (APA) offered some practical advice for getting the process started toward enjoying what urban agriculture has to offer.
 And as a public official, you’re able to play a leading role in kicking off the process.

 “The ideal starting point for urban agriculture planning is a community engagement process through which planners identify how urban agriculture contributes to the social, economic, and environmental goals of a community,” according to the APA.
 “Local and regional governments play important roles in legitimizing urban agriculture as a recognized land use or community development strategy.”
 They can implement urban agriculture considerations through:

 - Evaluating current policies and legislation.

-A key is education.
+A key is an education.
 By helping other policymakers see how urban farms can transform your city, they’ll be more likely to investigate how to make it happen.
 After all, that’s probably where you started.
-Once you saw what urban agriculture could do for your city’s community — environmentally, economically, socially, and more — you began to think how to integrate it into policy.
-Getting everyone on the same page about the benefits can be a launching point to planning and investigating policies to support urban agriculture.
+Once you saw what urban agriculture could do for your city’s community — environmentally, economically, socially, and more — you began to think about how to integrate it into policy.
+Getting everyone on the same page about the benefits can be a launching point for planning and investigating policies to support urban agriculture.